CongGroup/ASIACCS-16/README.md

 	```
 	Usage : /BlindDB/src/Client/Ciphertext_latency [DataNodeNum] [KeyLen] [ValLen] [Times]

-	- [DataNodeNum]: the number of servers.
+	- [DataNodeNum]: the number of nodes.
 	- [KeyLen]: the length of key in bytes.
 	- [ValLen]: the length of value in bytes.
-	- [Times]: The operation will run setting times.
+	- [Times]: times of operations.
 	```

   * Plaintext Cluster Latency

 	Test the latency of Cluster